ducakar/TextureReplacer/README.md

       Default/snowydwarfplanet00      // Eeloo
       Default/snowydwarfplanet01      // Eeloo normal map

+It's also possible to replace textures from `GameData/` if one specifies the full directory hierarchy:

+    GameData/TextureReplacer/
+      Default/Squad/Parts/Command/Mk1-2Pod/model000  // Mk1-2 pod texture
+      Default/Squad/Parts/Command/Mk1-2Pod/model001  // Mk1-2 pod normal map

+Note that all texture and directory names are case-sensitive!

 ### Visor Reflections ###
 Environment map cube texture for reflections is included with the plugin: